N-Maslov/Erbium/README.md

 # Erbium #
-## Programs for constructing phase diagrams of ultracold atoms by numerically minimising the extended Gross-Pitaevskii equation ##
+## Programs for constructing phase diagrams of ultracold dipolar gases by numerically minimising the extended Gross-Pitaevskii equation ##
 The program is based on the approximation used in [P Blair, Blakie, et al 2020 Commun.
 Theor.
 Phys.
 72 085501] of a constant Gaussian ansatz for the longitudinal ansatz, reducing the 3d energy minimisation problem to a 1d one and allowing fast construction of a phase diagram
 (runtime of a few hours on a decent PC for a roughly 200x200 grid).
 By default, the program uses a longitudinal ansatz of a fixed number of